-Perjury offenses are charged after an individual takes an oath to tell the truth in an official proceeding, for example, but is found to have lied.
-Official proceedings include trials, hearings, and congressional inquiries, for example.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
-Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, perjury offenses by both federal and State authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+Perjury offenses are charged after an individual takes an oath to tell the truth in an official proceeding, but is found to have lied.
+Official proceedings include trials, hearings and congressional inquiries.
+Both federal and Florida laws include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
+Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, perjury offenses by both federal and state authorities.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state perjury offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.